Nominal Type Theory by Nullary Internal Parametricity: Introduction

-\subparagraph*{Contributions and Outline} In this paper, we propose nullary PTT as the foundation for nominal dependent type theory and provide evidence for its suitability.
-Specifically: \begin{itemize} \item In Section~\ref{sec:nullary-ptt}, we define a variant of the univalent parametric type theory of~\cite{DBLP:journals/lmcs/CavalloH21} where (1) we replace the arity $n = 2$ by $n = 0$, (2) we construct a type $\nm$ from the bridge interval $\aint$ and provide a name induction principle.
-We explain how the primitives validate our Structure Abstraction Principle (SAP) and discuss semantics and soundness.
+\subparagraph*{Contributions and Outline} In this paper, we propose nullary PTT as the foundation for nominal dependent type theory, and provide evidence for the suitability of this foundation. \begin{itemize} \item In Section~\ref{sec:nullary-ptt}, we present Parametric Nominal Type Theory (PNTT).
+PNTT is a variant of the univalent parametric type theory of Cavallo and Harper~\cite{DBLP:journals/lmcs/CavalloH21} where (1) we replace the arity $n = 2$ by $n = 0$ (see \cref{sec:nullary-ch}), (2) we construct a type $\nm$ from the bridge interval $\aint$ and provide a name induction principle (see \cref{sec:name-ind}), (3) we add rules for the specific nominal data types we wish to study.
+We explain how the above primitives validate our Structure Abstraction Principle (SAP).
+We discuss semantics and soundness in \cref{sec:semantics-soundness}.

 \item In Section~\ref{sec:nomin-prim-free}, we systematically discuss the inference rules of existing nominal frameworks for typal freshness, name swapping, the local-scoping primitive $\nu$, existential and universal name abstractions.
 We explain in detail how they can all be (adapted and) implemented in terms of nullary PTT primitives.